 Research increasingly shows there is reason to pause before jumping to the pill pack for your teen girl.
 Cycling naturally (which hormonal contraception prohibits) during the critical years of puberty has been shown to be imperative for long term hormonal health.
 Hormonal birth control use also comes with many potential risks and side effects.
 Not only does hormonal birth control during puberty have potentially lifelong health impacts, but it also delays the diagnosis and treatment of endocrine disorders, because it largely masks their symptoms without actually treating them.
 For the most part, hormonal birth control does effectively prevent pregnancy, but this comes at a high cost—perhaps especially for teen girls.

-Abnormal vs. abnormal menstruation: The signs to look out for
+Abnormal vs. normal menstruation: The signs to look out for

 In 2015, the American College of Obstetricians and Gynecologists (ACOG) put out a statement that said, “It is important for clinicians to have an understanding of the menstrual patterns of adolescent girls, the ability to differentiate between normal and abnormal menstruation, and the skill to know how to evaluate the adolescent girl patient.
 By including an evaluation of the menstrual cycle as an additional vital sign, clinicians reinforce its importance in assessing overall health status for patients and caretakers.”